 Examines testimonial narratives from Spanish-speaking Latin America in the last 30 years and the uses of memory and narration in bearing witness to human rights abuses, oppression, systematic killings, repression and violence.
 Explores the historical context of these accounts and the similarities and differences they present in their structure and narrative voice as well as specific political and social concerns and their effect on today's society.
-Prerequisite: SPAN 350 or permission of instructor.
 Liberal Arts.